tinybirdco/ecommerce-order-status-starter-kit/README.md

 # Kelp integration with Tinybird Starter Kit

-Example application showcasing how Kelp can be used to build a real-time dashboard on top of Tinybird.
+Example application showcasing how Kelp can be used to build a real-time dashboard on top of Tinybird, for an eCommerce demo application.
+This app allows you to track the status of orders in real-time, from placement to shipping and delivery, ultimately leading to better order management and improved customer satisfaction.

 ## Setup